milt-francisco/CS-210/Project1/README.md

 ## Version 2
 I went back through this program and utilized Classes to enhance my code.
 I realized when I first created this, it was lacking something that I had not learned about yet.
-Now, this code is utilizing classes and, while still could be improved, I am satisfied with this result for now.
+Now, this code is utilizing classes and, while it still could be improved, I am satisfied with this result for now.